Flank/flank-dashboard/metrics/ci_integrations/docs/07_sync_performance_investigation.md

 ## Problem Statement

 As the CI Integrations tool makes the synchronized builds available on the Metrics Web Application, one may want to monitor builds and the related project's metrics as soon as possible.
 To make it possible, the tool synchronizes in-progress builds as well as the finished ones.
-Thus, one is able to automate builds synchronization by triggering it when a build is started.
+Thus, one can automate builds synchronization by triggering it when a build is started.
 However, it appears that a pipeline for build synchronization may take too long to finish.
 Sometimes even longer than the whole build.
 In this document, we'll try to discover reasons for such behavior and possible solutions to reduce sync time.

 The following timing diagram demonstrates the desired behavior for a build syncing: